cjavad/hashit/docs/index.md

 such as the hash, path and filesize.
 These indexes can then be used on the lists we create from the line in the file using the file formats parser.

 Due to some interface problems with snap, is it not posible to access devices than home and external drives. therefore i would recommend you to install it in --devmode but if you want you can also use classic.
+(Bypass: use sudo)
 ```

 >